shrivats2/quizfinity/README.md

+# Quizfinity

+Quizfinity is a web-based quiz and trivia game application that allows users to create and play quizzes on various topics.
+This README provides an overview of the project.

+# Features

+- User authentication for creating and playing quizzes.
+- Create quizzes with multiple-choice and open-ended questions.
+- Real-time tracking of quiz progress.
+- Detailed statistics and analysis of quiz performance.
+- Integration with an AI-based question generation system.
+- Interactive and user-friendly interface.

+# Usage
+Create an account or log in to Quizfinity.
+Create a quiz with your desired settings, including the topic, type, and number of questions.
+Play quizzes created by other users or share your quizzes with friends.
+Track your quiz performance, view statistics, and improve your knowledge!

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).